adjust/react_native_sdk/README.md

 [official docs][reattribution-with-deeplinks].

 If you are using this feature, in order for your user to be properly reattributed, you need to make one additional call to the adjust SDK in your app.
-Please refer to the [React Native official linking docs][rn-linking] for more info on intercepting the deeplink in code.

 Once you have received deep link content information in your app, add a call to `appWillOpenUrl` method of the `Adjust` instance.
 By making this call, the adjust SDK will try to find if there is any new attribution info inside of the deep link and if any, it will be sent to the adjust backend.
 If your user should be reattributed due to a click on the adjust tracker URL with deep link content in it, you will see the [attribution callback](#attribution-callback) in your app being triggered with new attribution info for this user.

 Call to the `appWillOpenUrl` method in a React component for **Android** would look like this: